Microsoft/azure-docs.cs-cz/articles/sql-database/active-directory-interactive-connect-azure-sql-db.md

 using System;

-// Reference to AD authentication assembly using Microsoft.IdentityModel.Clients.ActiveDirectory;
+// Reference to Azure AD authentication assembly using Microsoft.IdentityModel.Clients.ActiveDirectory;

 using DA = System.Data;